December is here! This guide will go through what to plant in December in your garden if you live in zones 8-10

 Swiss Chard is another very hardy crop!
 You’ll be able to harvest smaller leaves all winter long and then in the spring it will really take off and you’ll get the larger, more traditional leaves.

 That’s all folks!
-I hope that this guide for what to plant in December in zone 8 helps you to know what to plant this month!
-What will you be planting?
+I hope that this guide for what to plant in December helps you to know what to plant this month!
+What will you be planting in your garden?
 Is there anything that I missed?